-Performers for both the jazz and blues programs are selected by the Festival’s Artistic Director, Adrian Jackson.
+Performers for both the jazz and blues programs are selected by the Festival’s Artistic Director.
 Selection is based on artistic excellence, and stylistic balance within the context of each year’s program.

 Some artists are approached by the festival; some via an intermediary (eg an agent or promoter organising a national tour); others are booked in response to an approach they make to the festival.

 Assessment of artists is an ongoing process, although the majority of the program is negotiated and booked between February and May each year.

 There is no formal application process and deadline.
 Any band or artist can send material including a current recording, biography and media reports for consideration to firstname.lastname@example.org or PO Box 860, Wangaratta, Victoria 3676, Australia.